 Federal authorities soon learned of the security leaks, and the trail led to Greenhow’s residence.
 She was placed under house arrest, and other suspected female spies were soon arrested and joined her there.
 The house, nicknamed “Fort Greenhow,” still managed to produce information for the Rebels.
 When her good friend, Massachusetts Senator Henry Wilson, visited Greenhow, he carelessly provided important intelligence that Greenhow slipped to her operatives.
 After five months, she and her youngest daughter, “Little Rose,” were transferred to the Old Capitol Prison in Washington.
 She was incarcerated until June 1862, when she went into exile in the South.

 Greenhow and Little Rose spent the next two years in England.
 Greenhow penned a memoir titled My Imprisonment and traveled to England and France, drumming up support for the Southern cause.
 She then decided to return to the Confederacy to contribute more directly to the war effort.
 Greenhow and her daughter were on board the British blockade-runner Condor when it was intercepted by the U.S.S.
 Niphon off Cape Hatteras, North Carolina.
-The Yankee ship ran Condor aground near Forth Fischer.
+The Yankee ship ran Condor aground near Fort Fischer.
 Greenhow was carrying Confederate dispatches and $2,000 in gold.
 Insisting that she be taken ashore, she boarded a small lifeboat that overturned in the rough surf.
 The weight of the gold pulled her under, and her body washed ashore the next morning.
 Greenhow was given a hero’s funeral and buried in Oakdale Cemetery in Wilmington, North Carolina, her body wrapped in the Confederate flag.